How To Ensure Your Scars Look Great After A Tummy Tuck

 Microneedling Collagen Therapy

 Microneedling is another proven option for treating scars.
 Microneedle devices include minuscule surgical needles to create thousands of tiny injuries on your skin.
 These small wounds encourage your skin to make collagen and elastin, helping your skin regenerate smoothly and firmly.
-Microneedling is ideal for scars that healed unevenly.
+Microneedling is ideal for scars that heal unevenly.

 Explore All Of Your Tummy Tuck Options

 Tummy tucks are safe, common procedures that deliver stunning results.
 If you want to address loose skin around your midsection or are struggling with damaged abdominal muscles, a tummy tuck can help renew and repair your body.
 Perimeter Plastic Surgery’s expert medical team is ready to explore your options.
 We’ll explain the entire process, from your initial consultation to post-surgery scar treatments.
-Contact us today to learn about tummy tucks, or view our before and after photos.
+Contact us today to learn about tummy tucks or view our before and after photos.